Mode of StudyFull-time, Full-time sandwich with work placement

 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.

-Use our traditional lino-printing, wood-cutting and monoprinting amenities for all your design and print needs.
+Use our traditional lino-printing, wood-cutting and monoprinting equipment for all your design and print needs.

 Eldon Art Shop